worldofchris/platform-ops-test/README.md

 ```

 We want to see logs and monitoring of the resources once they are deployed.
+Developers need to know how to update the application once it has been deployed.
+We want to make sure that the security of the application will not be compromised.

 ## What were looking for